-Have you noticed that the leaves of your houseplant are starting to turn yellow?
-This is a common problem, but luckily there are several causes that you can identify and fix.
-In this blog we will discuss the most common reasons why your plant gets yellow leaves and what you can do about it.
+Have you noticed your houseplant's leaves turning yellow?
+This is a common problem for houseplants.
+Fortunately, there are several causes and solutions.
+In this blog post, we discuss the 5 main reasons why houseplants develop yellow leaves and what you can do about them.

 1. Too much or too little water

-One of the most common causes of yellow leaves is an incorrect watering pattern.
-Too much water can lead to root rot, which deprives the roots of oxygen and turns the leaves yellow.
-Too little water can cause the plant to dry out, which also causes yellowing.
+One of the most common causes of yellow leaves in houseplants is an incorrect watering schedule.
+Too much water can lead to root rot, which deprives the roots of oxygen.
+Too little water causes the plant to dry out, which also causes yellowing.

-Solution: Check the soil moisture regularly.
-Stick your finger a few inches into the soil; if it feels dry, it is time to water.
-Also make sure that excess water can drain well.
+Solution: Check the soil's moisture regularly.
+Stick your finger a few inches into the soil; if it feels dry, it's time to water.
+Also, make sure excess water can drain properly.
+See also our houseplants and discover which species need more or less water.

 2. Insufficient or too much light

 Houseplants need a certain amount of light to grow well.
-Too little light can disrupt photosynthesis, causing leaves to turn yellow.
-Too much direct sunlight can burn leaves and cause yellowing.
+Too little light hinders photosynthesis, causing leaves to turn yellow.
+Too much direct sunlight can cause leaf burn and yellowing.

-Solution: Make sure your plant is in a spot where it gets enough indirect light.
+Solution: Place your houseplant in a spot with plenty of indirect light.
 If necessary, move it closer to or further from a window.
+You can find additional tips in our article about plant care.

 3. Nutrient deficiency

-A deficiency of essential nutrients such as nitrogen, iron or magnesium can lead to yellowing.
-Older leaves are often the first to be affected.
+A lack of essential nutrients like nitrogen, iron, or magnesium can cause leaves to turn yellow.
+Older leaves are often affected first.

-Solution: Give your plant a balanced plant food every now and then, especially during the growth period (spring and summer).
-Be careful not to use too much fertilizer, because that can damage the roots.
+Solution: Give your plant a balanced dose regularly plant food, especially during the growing season (spring and summer).
+Be careful not to overfertilize, as this can damage the roots.

 4. Temperature fluctuations or draught

-Plants do not like abrupt temperature changes.
-Draft or sudden cold can cause stress, which manifests itself in yellow leaves.
+Sudden temperature changes or drafts cause stress in plants, which often manifests itself in yellow leaves.

-Solution: Don't place your plant too close to windows that are often open, air conditioners or heaters.
-Keep the temperature as stable as possible.
+Solution: Don't place your houseplant too close to open windows, air conditioners, or heaters.
+Try to keep the temperature as stable as possible.

 5. Age of the leaves

-Solution: If only the lower leaves are turning yellow and the rest of the plant is healthy, don't worry.
-Just cut them off to send energy to new growth.
+Solution: If only the lower leaves are turning yellow and the rest of the plant is healthy, there's no need to worry.
+Cut them away to direct energy toward new growth.